 And cripes, if record stores aren’t museums already, they soon will be.
 But we’ll get to that in a minute, as records aren’t really this store’s calling card.
 Hint: take a look at the name of the place again.

-Yes, this orderly cluttered store/showroom at the end of a little stripmall in Vernon that include a store that only sells stuff to coin collectors.
-Seriously, how does this store exist?!
-(It’s pretty awesome that it does though.)
+Yes, this orderly cluttered store/showroom at the end of a little strip mall in Vernon that includes a store that only sells stuff to coin collectors.
+How does this store exist?!

 I took the boys here after a day out and about doing what we do for the love of CTMQ.
 They were hesitant at first.
 But lo!
 What wonders awaited them upon entry!